tranquilinho/ps-scripts/README.md

 ps-scripts
 ==========

-ps-scripts is a set of scripts that make deploying services on Linux a best practice.
+"A set of scripts that make deploying services on Linux a best practice."

 A service can be a simple WordPress blog, or a buildbot master, or a Django webapp...